Titanic II: Project status

 When the project was first announced in 2012, Palmer claimed that construction would begin before the end of the year, with a 2016 launch.
 The following year, reports emerged that Clive Palmer was experiencing financial difficulties.
 The start of construction was postponed to March 2014, then to late 2014.
-When construction had still not begun in 2015 a spokesman for Palmer said the project had merely been delayed, and that the new ship would be launched in 2018, two years later than initially planned.
+When construction had still not begun in 2015, a spokesman for Palmer said the project had merely been delayed, and that the new ship would be launched in 2018, two years later than initially planned.
 However, Deltamarin had told an Australian Broadcasting Corporation journalist that work on the Titanic II project had been halted, while workers at the Chinese shipyard identified as the likely site of construction were highly skeptical that the project would ever move beyond the proposal stage and that the Blue Star Line trademark was "abandoned."

 On 27 September 2018, the Blue Star Line, in a press release on their official website, announced that work on the project would recommence.
 Deltamarin confirmed that work had resumed and that the project had advanced to having a conceptual design ready for shipyard pricing.
-As of January 2019, Blue Star Line had made no updates to its website in four years and Deltamarin referred all questions about the project back to Blue Star.
+As of January 2019, Blue Star Line had made no updates to its website after 2018 and Deltamarin referred all questions about the project back to Blue Star.
 A Belfast paper reported that Palmer began to doubt the economic viability of the ship once initial interest and curiosity had worn off.
 In September 2022, a London-based financial site contacted Blue Star for a status update but received no response.

+On 13 March 2024, Palmer held a press conference to announce his revival of the Titanic II project.
+He anticipated that construction would begin in 2025, although a shipyard had yet to be selected.
+Citing the COVID-19 pandemic as a major factor, prior plans for the ship did not push through, while promising the contract tender for the construction released and signed by June and December 2024, respectively.
+In September 2025 a New York-based industry publication listed all new cruise ships ordered through 2036 but none of the listed vessels were for the Blue Star Line nor did any fit Titanic II's specifications.